d89/IoT-server/README.md

 systemctl start iot-server
 ```

+Pay attention that the path, where the generated certificates end up, matches what is entered in the ```config.js```.

 Can be automated by a cronjob.
 As the certificates are valid for 90 days currently, once per month should be good enough.

 ---